-Just like everything in life, with age come changes.
+Just like everything in life, with ageing brings changes.
 The same way one, involuntarily, changes perception over certain matters one needs to change the skincare and makeup routine as well.
 Perception if often unintentional whereas skincare/makeup change must be done voluntarily.
 Some might not see it as a necessity but I think it’s a phase that every woman should go through.
 You always must pay attention to your complexion and what it needs and you must adapt your routine accordingly.
-Depending on your complexion’s particularities you must adapt your make products as well.
+Depending on your complexion’s particularities you must adapt your makeup products as well.
 I’ll tell you, step by step, what I changed over the years and you can see if any of my experiences apply to you.

 When I was younger I had mixed skin.
 My T-zone was really oily and the rest of the face was ok.
 I was able to use a mattifying foundation and it looked good on all my face not just the T area.
 These days my skin is a lot drier than it used to be and using a mattifying foundation is a big no-no. No matter what I use to apply it (sponge, brush, fingers) it looks cakey and it accentuates really badly the wrinkles and the dry patches on my face.
 I started looking for things that have “illuminate” and “glow” among their promises.
 They look waaaay better on my face even if I need some touch ups during the day.

 Simple: less is more.
 I no longer use pigmentated powder as it’s too obvious on the face.
 The translucent one is my friend now.
-I must be extra careful not to over do it because of the aforementioned reason.
+I must be extra careful not to overdo it because of the aforementioned reason.

 I try to avoid using it because most of them badly accentuate dry skin.
 If I really have to use it, I choose one as creamy as possible and it doesn’t have to cover everything.
 I want my face to look better not to wear a mask.
 Instead, I started using a green primer to better hide the redness.

-Dark circles concealer
+Dark circles concealer changes due to ageing

-There are days when I am so sleep deprived that I look like a raccoon.
+There are days when I am so sleep deprived that I look like a racoon.
 Therefore, a high coverage concealer is a must.
 Applying it now takes as much as making the perfect winged/symmetric line used to.
 That is because I have fine lines and every concealer I tried accentuates them, creases and it looks cakey.

 I haven’t changed anything in this department.